Jazz Chisholm Preview, Player Props: Marlins vs. Brewers

 Jazz Chisholm At The Plate

-- Chisholm has picked up a hit in 68.4% of his 79 games this season, with multiple hits in 22.8% of those games.
+- Chisholm has picked up a hit in 68.8% of his 80 games this season, with at least two hits in 22.5% of those games.

-- In 34.2% of his games this season, Chisholm has had at least one RBI.
-He's picked up more than one in 10.1% and driven in three or more of his team's runs in five contests.
+- Chisholm has an RBI in 27 of 80 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.